 When you plug your iPhone into your PC and open iTunes, many users just assume that iTunes will do all the work from there.
 The first thing to remember is don’t assume anything with iTunes!
 You need to take control of your iPhone data and make sure it is properly backed up.
 Notice we said “backed up” and not “synced,” since there is a difference between the two.
-You can read about the differences between backing up and syncing in our earlier blog post.
+You can read about the differences between backing up and syncing in our other blog post.
 Again, the primary thing to take away here is that, before upgrading to the new iPhone 6, you want to make sure you backup your iPhone as opposed to just syncing.

 Rule #3 - Save a copy of your text messages to your computer.